$115.36 Million in Sales Expected for Galapagos NV (NASDAQ:GLPG) This Quarter

-According to Zacks, analysts expect that Galapagos will report full-year sales of $515.23 million for the current financial year, with estimates ranging from $468.64 million to $583.60 million.
-For the next fiscal year, analysts forecast that the business will post sales of $537.99 million, with estimates ranging from $259.84 million to $687.53 million.
-Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side analysts that follow Galapagos.
+On average, analysts expect that Galapagos will report full-year sales of $515.23 million for the current financial year, with estimates ranging from $468.64 million to $583.60 million.
+For the next year, analysts forecast that the company will post sales of $537.99 million, with estimates ranging from $259.84 million to $687.53 million.
+Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side analysts that cover Galapagos.

-Galapagos (NASDAQ:GLPG) last posted its quarterly earnings data on Friday, November 5th.
-The biotechnology company reported ($1.17) earnings per share for the quarter, topping the consensus estimate of ($1.67) by $0.50.
-The firm had revenue of $75.69 million for the quarter, compared to analysts’ expectations of $95.17 million.
-Galapagos had a negative return on equity of 7.81% and a negative net margin of 36.28%.
+Several equities research analysts have issued reports on GLPG shares.
+Royal Bank of Canada increased their target price on Galapagos from $64.00 to $65.00 and gave the stock a “sector perform” rating in a research report on Monday, November 8th.
+Bryan, Garnier & Co upgraded Galapagos from a “sell” rating to a “buy” rating in a research report on Friday, January 28th.
+Morgan Stanley lowered their price objective on Galapagos from $118.00 to $77.00 and set an “overweight” rating on the stock in a research report on Thursday, January 6th.
+Finally, Citigroup upgraded Galapagos from a “neutral” rating to a “buy” rating in a research report on Thursday, January 27th.
+Eight analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
+Based on data from MarketBeat, Galapagos currently has a consensus rating of “Hold” and an average price target of $68.13.

 Galapagos NV is a biotechnology company, which engages in the identification and development of small molecule and antibody therapies.
 It operates through the Research & Development and Fee-for-Services segment.
 The company was founded by Onno van de Stolpe, Rudi Pauwels, and Helmuth van Es on June 30, 1999 and is headquartered in Mechelen, Belgium.